HL7/fhir-cow-ig/input/pagecontent/ex5-lab-order-flow-specimen-rejected.md

 - Order Result is reported via `DiagnosticReport`
 - Order is accepted and is started to be fulfilled
 - Lab internal flow is **out of scope**
-- Lab detects an unsufficient samples
+- Lab detects an insufficient samples
 - All needed data is accessible
 - All needed data around the Sample is in the `Specimen` like collection information (`Procedure`, collection date/time, body Site, ...)
 #### Not defined